Cadillac Type V-63

 The Cadillac V-63 is a large luxury automobile that was introduced in September 1923 by Cadillac as a 1924 model, replacing the previous Type 61.
-It used the GM C platform and was replaced by the Cadillac Series 355 in 1931.
+It used the GM C platform.
+It was replaced by the Cadillac Series 355 in 1931.
 It retained the name Cadillac V8 introduced with the previous generation Cadillac Type 51.

 The V-63 used an improved version of the L-head V8 engine that made Cadillac famous.
 The main innovation was a cross-plane crankshaft which improved balance and smoothness.
 This design required complex mathematical analysis, and was simultaneously patented by Peerless.
 Both companies agreed to share the innovation, which became a market distinction being able to exclusively offer a V8.
 For model year 1924, the Packard Eight straight-eight was now a competitor due to its reduced vibration.
 The body style choices were expanded to 14 while commercial applications weren't offered.
 New innovations included the availability of Balloon tires mounted on either wire wheels or steel pressed discs, while wooden wheels made of hickory were standard equipment along with the availability of front-wheel brakes.